- Our experienced crew know the best spots to see polar bears which are at their most active in July

-- A 12 day high Arctic expedition deep inside the Arctic Circle only 600 miles from The North Pole
+- A comprehensive 12 day itinerary pushing into the Arctic Circle, only 600 miles from the North Pole

-- Travel in the company of marine biologist, Monty Hall and photographer Sue Flood
+- Travel in the company of marine biologist, Monty Halls and wildlife photographer Sue Flood

 - Sail onboard the Akademik Sergey Vavilov and access Svalbard's most spectacular sites